thinh105/thinh105/README.md

 ## 💬 My Story

-After graduating college with a Bachelor in Computer Applications degree at Pune University (India) in 2014, I got a job NOT exactly in IT field.
+- I graduated college with a Bachelor in Computer Applications degree at Pune University (India) in 2014

-After long time, I
+- I got several jobs that were NOT in the IT field.
+Time passes, but I still feel passionate a lot about programming.

-In late 2019, I decided to re-learned how to code again, I chose Js and learned from FreeCodeCamp, CodersX, Udemy, etc.
+- In late 2019, I quit my job and re-learned how to code again.
+Many things have changed, but luckily, the principles were the same.

-In 2020, I'm working on my personal project - a travel agency website named Tourino.
+- In 2020, I'm working on my personal project - a travel agency website named Tourino.

+- **And now, I'm looking for a Javascript Backend job on NodeJS.**

 ## ⚡ Something about me...  <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="80">